Kent27/docs-emobiq/document/function/Printer/canvasToCPCL/canvasToCPCL.md

 ### Steps

-1. In this example, we will connect to a bluetooth printer, use `canvasToCPL` to convert a canvas to CPCL which will be sent to the printer for printing.
+1. In this example, we will connect to a bluetooth printer, use `canvasToCPCL` to convert a canvas to CPCL which will be sent to the printer for printing.

     ![](./canvasToCPCL-step-1.png)